streamnative/function-mesh-website/docs/install-function-mesh.md

 > **Note**
 >
 > The `install.sh` command is suitable for trying Function Mesh out.
-If you want to use Function Mesh in production or other serious scenarios, Helm is the recommended deployment method.
+If you want to use Function Mesh in production or other mission-critical scenarios, Helm is the recommended deployment method.
 For details, see [install Function Mesh through Helm](#install-function-mesh-through-helm).

 ## Install Function Mesh through Helm